By Paula Spencer Scott | January 27, 2021 | Health

 406-752-9625

-KALISPELL – Immanuel Lutheran Communities held a ground breaking ceremony on Wednesday, August 12th at noon to celebrate an expansion to add the Cottages at Buffalo Hill, a new housing development for adults 55 and over.
+KALISPELL – Immanuel Living held a ground breaking ceremony on Wednesday, August 12th at noon to celebrate an expansion to add the Cottages at Buffalo Hill, a new housing development for adults 55 and over.
 This single family home development adds a new option for those seeking an independent lifestyle without the hassles of home maintenance.
-Immanuel Lutheran’s Life Plan Community guarantees future access to healthcare on campus and offers residents a continuum of housing services as they age.
+Immanuel Living’s Life Plan Community guarantees future access to healthcare on campus and offers residents a continuum of housing services as they age.
 The Cottages at Buffalo Hill is the latest addition in a multiple-phase campus expansion and redevelopment project which kicked off in 2015.

 This new phase of development adds two patio homes, a total of four residences with attached garages and covered front porches.
 The homes are all two bedroom, two bathroom floor plans ranging from 1,300 sf to 1,550 sf, the largest design includes a bonus sun-room.